 There are a lot of hotels in Gdansk, but we can’t recommend a specific one as we are locals and thus we have never stayed in a hotel in our own city.
 But if you still don’t know where to stay in Gdansk during your trip, we can give you advice on which district to choose and what to expect from every district.
-Here is a short guide to accommodation in Gdansk
+Contrary to what most people think, the city centre is not always the best choice.
+Here is a short guide to Gdansk accommodation.

 Where to stay in Gdansk – which district to choose?

-Accommodation in Gdansk has changed a lot during the last 20 years.
-Districts, that once were just blocks of flats or ruined houses have been transformed into districts of newly built apartments.
+When it comes to places to stay, Gdansk has changed a lot during the last 20 years.
+Districts, that once were just blocks of flats or ruined houses have been transformed into districts of newly built apartments available for short-term rental.
 So if you visited Gdansk then, forget about what you saw, and prepare to see a lot of opportunities to stay in Gdansk.

 Hotels in Gdansk Brzezno are limited to only one: (Hotel Lival), but there are lots of private apartments and pensions.
 This is the best area if you want to spend a lot of time on the beach (Brzezno beach is just behind the corner), but it takes time to get to other parts of Gdansk from here.
 Expect to pay a lot here during the summer holiday and prepare to book your stay well in advance.
 This area is very crowded on hot, summer days.

 Where to stay in Gdansk Przymorze?
 Don’t look for any hotels in Gdansk Przymorze.
 This district consists mostly of old, communist-era blocks of flats, including one of the longest buildings in Europe – Falowiec.
 But the area is relatively close to Brzezno Beach and Jelitkowo Beach, and very close to Ronald Reagan Park – the big green area between Przymorze and the sea.
 Just as in Brzezno – prices hike during the summer holiday and the availability in this period is low.